All Due Respect (The Sopranos): Synopsis

 A.J. plans a party with a friend, and they end up making $300 profit each.
 Carmela tells Tony that A.J. asked his guidance counselor which colleges would be suitable for studying event planning.
-They find some solace in the fact that A.J. is at least "fired up about something."
+They find some solace in the fact that the boy is at least "fired up about something."

 Christopher disposes of Adriana's last remaining possessions.
 Carmela phones looking for her, and Chris says that they broke up and she left town.
-Tony asks him whether he said anything to Adriana about Matthew Bevilaqua or Ralphie Cifaretto that she could have repeated to the FBI.
+Tony asks Chris whether he said anything to Adriana about Matthew Bevilaqua or Ralphie Cifaretto that she could have repeated to the FBI.
 Chris says he did not and assures Tony that he is staying sober and exercising.
+The two share a long, emotional hug before Tony departs.

-Phil reclaims his brother Billy's body from the morgue, and demands that Johnny retaliate against the New Jersey mob.
-Ray Curto, who continues to provide information to the FBI, not knowing that Adriana has been killed for being an informant, has a birthday dinner.
-Those present are restive at Tony's continued protection of his cousin, Tony B. With Phil seeking revenge, they are all in danger.
-Tony delivers a speech: he explains that he is saving Tony B from torture; he would do the same for them; they must unite as a family.
+Phil reclaims his brother Billy's body from the morgue and demands that Johnny retaliate against the New Jersey family.
+Ray Curto, who continues to provide information to the FBI, unaware that Adriana has been killed for being an informant, has a birthday dinner.
+Those present are restive at Tony's continued protection of his cousin, Tony B; with Phil seeking revenge, they are all in danger.
+Tony delivers a speech, explaining that he is saving Tony B from torture and stressing that they must unite as a family.
+They are largely unconvinced by his words.

 Phil tries to track down Chris as an alternative target of his revenge, noting his closeness to Tony.
-He threatens Chris's mother.
-Chris then goes into hiding with the help of Benny, but Phil finds Benny and beats him up, fracturing his skull.
-Tony goes to Junior for advice, but he cannot help, distracted by dementia.
+After he threatens Chris's mother, Chris goes into hiding with the help of Benny.
+Phil finds Benny and beats him up, fracturing his skull.
+Tony goes to Junior for advice, but he cannot help with his dementia worsening.
 At a consultation, Dr. Melfi reminds Tony that his concern for Tony B comes primarily from his feelings of guilt.
-Silvio tells Tony of the growing discontent in the family and asserts he is shielding Tony B out of pride, which Tony angrily rejects.
+Silvio tells Tony of the growing discontent within the family and asserts he is shielding Tony B out of pride, which Tony angrily rejects.